 During the year ended June 30, 2013, the Foundation's Board entered into an agreement for the Foundation to act as loan guarantor on the balance of a note issued from a bank to the USF Research Foundation in the amount of \$6,200,000.
 Proceeds of this note were used to refund the outstanding amount of the Series 1999 bond whose proceeds were used for the acquisition of the land and development rights for a research park.
 Proceeds from leasing of the research park buildings are committed to satisfy the debt service obligations.
 In the event of nonpayment by the USF Research Foundation over the 6-year life of the note, the Foundation would be obligated to pay the annual note payment or the entire amount outstanding on the note if the issuer chooses to accelerate payment.
-The balance of the note at June 30, 2017 is \$2,900,000.
-There has been no default on the note or on any note covenants related to the note as of June 30, 2017.
+The balance of the note at June 30, 2018 is \$2,000,000.
+There has been no default on the note or on any note covenants related to the note as of June 30, 2018.

-16. Related-Party Transactions
+16. Related Party Transactions

-The Foundation considers the University, its DSOs, and members of the Foundation Board to be related parties for purposes of the financial statements.
+The Foundation considers the University, its DSOs, and members of the Foundation's Board to be related parties for purposes of the consolidated financial statements.
 The DSOs include the USF Alumni Association, Inc., University Medical Services Association (UMSA), USF Medical Services Support Corporation, USF Health Professions Conferencing Corporation (HPCC), USF Research Foundation, Inc., USF Financing Corporation, Inc., USF Property Corporation, Inc., and Sun Dome, Inc. (Sun Dome).

-Program services expenses on the accompanying statements of activities and changes in net assets include amounts transferred to related parties or amounts disbursed directly to third parties to benefit the University or its DSOs.
+Program services expenses on the accompanying consolidated statements of activities and changes in net assets include amounts transferred to related parties or amounts disbursed directly to third parties to benefit the University or its DSOs.
 These expenses include salaries, scholarships, and other program-related expenses.
 Also, included in these expenses was property donated to or purchased by the Foundation, and transferred to the University for asset management and recordkeeping purposes.

 Employees of the University perform operating functions for the Foundation.
 The University tracks, administers, and reports all payroll and fringe benefit costs.
-The University directly funded salaries of approximately \$10,122,000 and \$9,924,000 for University employees that perform functions for the benefit of both the University and the Foundation for the years ended June 30, 2017 and 2016, respectively.
-These amounts are included in university support revenue on the statements of activities and changes in net assets.
-The Foundation transferred additional payroll and fringe benefit costs to the University of approximately \$4,292,000 and \$4,072,000 for the years ended June 30, 2017 and 2016, respectively.
-All these amounts are shown on the statements of functional expenses as salaries and other supplements for fundraising and operating costs.
+The University directly funded salaries of approximately \$10,194,000 and \$10,122,000 for University employees that perform functions for the benefit of both the University and the Foundation for the years ended June 30, 2018 and 2017, respectively.
+These amounts are included in university support revenue on the consolidated statements of activities and changes in net assets.
+The Foundation transferred additional payroll and fringe benefit costs to the University of approximately \$4,725,000 and \$4,292,000 for the years ended June 30, 2018 and 2017, respectively.
+All these amounts are shown on the consolidated statements of functional expenses as salaries and other supplements for fundraising and operating costs.

-The University recognized and reported a compensated absence liability of approximately \$1,066,000 and \$986,000 for University employees performing functions for the Foundation for the years ended June 30, 2017 and 2016, respectively.
-These amounts are not included in the Foundation's statements of activities and changes in net assets.
+The University recognized and reported a compensated absence liability of approximately \$1,146,000 and \$1,066,000 for University employees performing functions for the Foundation for the years ended June 30, 2018 and 2017, respectively.
+These amounts are not included in the Foundation's consolidated statements of activities and changes in net assets.

-Portions of the Foundation's contributions receivable balance (\$4,692,802 and \$5,968,337 at June 30, 2017 and 2016, respectively), are commitments made to the Foundation by several members of the Foundation's Board.
-In addition, the Foundation received \$ 397,647 and \$1,273,332 during the years ended June 30, 2017 and 2016, respectively, in cash and in-kind contributions from various members of the Foundation's Board.
+Portions of the Foundation's contributions receivable balance (\$909,634 and \$4,692,802 at June 30, 2018 and 2017, respectively), are commitments made to the Foundation by several members of the Foundation's Board.
+In addition, the Foundation received \$370,181 and \$397,647 during the years ended June 30, 2018 and 2017, respectively, in cash and in-kind contributions from various members of the Foundation's Board.

-16. Related-Party Transactions (continued)
+16. Related Party Transactions (continued)